 Sharp was quoted in a One World news article on Reliable Replacement Warhead that was later syndicated in Common Dreams and Antiwar.com.
 He was interviewed on War News Radio about the Iraq Parliament’s progress on benchmarks.
 He was involved in the formation of the Progressive Foreign Policy Breakfast group, served as rapporteur, and was commissioned to write a commentary piece summarizing the group’s findings.
 He served as primary editor for the “2007 National Security Briefing Book,” a 65-page resource organized by 13 peace and security organizations.
 He moderated a panel on nuclear weapons and Congress at the 2007 Think Outside the Bomb conference and attended the 2007 Carnegie Junior Fellows Conference and the fall 2006 Peace and Security Initiative conference.

-Current Activities: Sharp is a Research Fellow at the Center for Strategic and Budgetary Assessments.
+Current Activities: Sharp is a Senior Fellow and Director of Defense Budget at the Center for Strategic and Budgetary Assessments.
 He directs the budget program and works to educate and inform policymakers, senior leaders, and the general public about the defense budget and issues pertaining to resourcing national security.
 He is also a Ph.D. candidate in Security Studies at the Woodrow Wilson School of Public and International Affairs at Princeton University.
 His current research projects explore military engagement between great power rivals (dissertation), cyber security, and defense strategy and spending.
 He is a Non-Resident Fellow at the Modern War Institute at the U.S. Military Academy at West Point.
 He is also a Lieutenant in the U.S. Navy Reserve, where he served as a deputy department head in his unit’s administration department (N1).
 In 2015-2016, he was awarded an M.A. in Public Affairs from the Woodrow Wilson School en route to his Ph.D.
 He received the American Seapower Stipend from the Hudson Center for American Seapower (2015); a Research Program Fellowship from the Lynde and Harry Bradley Foundation (2016); and a Ryoichi Sasakawa Young Leadership Fellowship from the Tokyo Foundation (2016).
 These awards will all support his research.
 In 2015-2016, Sharp completed his second year as Director of the Strategic Education Initiative at Princeton’s Center for International Security Studies (CISS), Princeton’s home for student programming related to international peace and security.

 He completed his MPA in International Relations at the Woodrow Wilson School at Princeton University in 2014 where he focused on security studies, which included coursework and research on military effectiveness, grand strategy, Asia security, defense technology, and domestic influences on foreign and defense policy.
 He served as an Adjunct Fellow at the Center for a New American Security where he focused on U.S. defense strategy and spending; he regularly published major reports, comments in the press, and briefed senior policymakers.
 In 2013-2014, he was awarded a Harold W. Rosenthal Fellowship in International Relations, which he used to work in the Office of the Under Secretary of Defense for Policy during summer 2013; was selected to participate in the Manfred Worner Seminar in Germany organized by the German Marshall Fund and the German Armed Forces; was selected to participate in the Japan Travel Program for U.S. Future Leaders organized by the Japan Foundation; and received Princeton’s John Parker Compton Memorial Fellowship in International Relations.